Sathyaseelan-Geo-Spatial-Lab/NRLP/README.md

 > python NRLP.py
 ```
 New results will print to the file, and the Neo4J database at http://localhost:7474/browser/ can be inspected and queried as before.

-Caution: while changing the model keywords is simple in practice, it is listed under “advanced usage” because there are currently no fail-safes built in to prevent unrealistic link canal subsets from being built.
+*Caution: while changing the model keywords is simple in practice, it is listed under “advanced usage” because there are currently no fail-safes built in to prevent unrealistic link canal subsets from being built.
 For example, it is possible to build link canal 1.3 in the model without building sections 1.1, 1.2, 1.4 or 1.5.
 In reality, this would never occur.
 Similarly, it is possible to build the Subarnarekha-Mahanadi link canal (#15) without building the compensating link canal from Farakka Barrage to the Subarnarekha (#14).
 This scenario would result in more water being pulled from the Subarnarekha than exists in the river.
-Users should therefore take care to build only realistic groups of link canals if the data are to be used for scientific purposes.
+Users should therefore take care to build only realistic groups of link canals for simulations.*

 ##Printing different nodes to the output file